 15. London: Wander along the Thames

 To see some of the top attractions in London for free, take a walk along the banks of the Thames.
 It won’t cost you a penny and it’s good exercise too!
 Why not start your walk at Tower Bridge.
 From here you’ll be able to take in the world-famous Tower of London.
-The Tate Modern, Westminster Bridge, an open-air book market and much more can also be enjoyed along this route.
+The Tate Modern, Westminster Bridge, an open-air book market and much more can also be enjoyed along this route, and are also amongst free things to do in Europe.

 16. Edinburgh: Visit free museums on the Royal Mile